Not going home, govt must talk to us on other demands: Tikait at mahapanchayat | Politics

 ''Give a clear answer.
 The prime minister will have to give a clear answer before the country whether he will accept the suggestion of the committee he was a part of for an MSP guarantee law,'' he said.

-He also attacked the media saying that since the past three days they have only been questioning the farmers.
+He also attacked the media saying that for the past three days they have only been questioning the farmers.

 ''We have many issues including the one related to the farmers who lost their lives during the agitation,'' he said.